Operating system

 Positioning: A customizable embedded Linux build framework.

-Application Scenario: IoT devices, embedded products, resource-constrained hardware, or mass-production hardware with strict control over system composition.
+Application scenario: IoT devices, embedded products, resource-constrained hardware, or mass-production hardware with limited recoourses or strict control over system composition.

 | Feature | Debian | Yocto Linux |